-Your registration Includes Sunday Afternoon Tea & Dessert bar, Sunday March 17, 2013 3:00pm – 4:00pm in the Lower Atrium.
-(Paganicon staff will also be there to take suggestions, and there will be handy feedback forms, as well.)
-Make note of any dietary restrictions on your registration, so we can make sure to get the right balance at our meals.
+Your registration Includes Sunday Afternoon Tea & Dessert bar, Sunday March 16, 2014 2:30pm – 4:00pm in the Lower Atrium.
+(Paganicon staff will also be there to take suggestions, pre-registrations for next year, and there will be handy feedback forms, as well.)
+We are working with the hotel to ensure tasty gluten-free options as well.

 Local food options:

 One of the reasons we picked the hotel is the many and varied great local food options.
 Below, you’ll find links to a wide range, and we’re sure there’re some we’ve missed.
 You can get an idea of where these are from the Walkability site, but note that some of their mapped locations don’t quite map reality – we’ll have some additional maps and materials available at the con to help out.

 $ = 5 to 10 dollars for a meal

 $$ = 10-15 dollars for an average meal (some items may be more)